UK ANCESTRY VISA

 - You have provided a TB Certificate, if required.

-The exact requirements you will need to satisfy will vary depending on your circumstances.
+The exact requirements you will need to satisfy when applying for a UK Ancestry visa will vary depending on your circumstances.
 You may want to speak to an immigration lawyer for expert advice.

 Demonstrating UK Ancestry